 A Few Good Blogs & Other Resources

 The number of Parkinson’s Disease bloggers has grown exponentially since I was diagnosed in 2009.
-At the time, I could only find two – now there are at least 100 that we know of and more popping up frequently.
+At the time, I could only find two – now there are over 200 that we know of and more popping up frequently.

 Parkinson’s Diva by Maria de Leon, M.D.